 "Come," my guide insisted.
 "You'll learn much."

-We entered that narrow, horrible corridor and whizzed through it with lightning speed.
+We entered that narrow, horrible corridor and whizzed through it at lightning speed.
 Threatening inscriptions shone eerily over all the inner gateways.
 The last one opened into a vast, grim courtyard with a large, unbelievably forbidding entrance at the far end.

 "From here on," he said, "no one may have a helpful companion, a comforting friend, a loving heart, a compassionate glance or a benevolent word.
 All that is gone forever.
-Do you just want to see or would you rather experience these things yourself?"
+Do you just want to see, or would you rather experience these things yourself?"

 "I only want to see!"
 I answered.

-"Then come with me," my friend added and taking me in tow, he stepped through that gate into a corridor at whose far end stood an observation platform, closed by a huge, single crystal pane reaching from the pavement to the ceiling.
+"Then come with me," my friend added, and taking me in tow, he stepped through that gate into a corridor at whose far end stood an observation platform, closed by a huge, single crystal pane reaching from the pavement to the ceiling.
 As soon as I crossed its threshold, I felt an indescribable terror and dared not take another step.
-Ahead of me I could see something like an immense cave that gradually disappeared into recesses sunk far into the bowels of the mountains.
+Ahead of me, I could see something like an immense cave that gradually disappeared into recesses sunk far into the bowels of the mountains.
 They were all ablaze, but theirs was not an earthly fire with leaping tongues of flames.
-The entire cave — walls, ceiling, floor, iron, stones, wood, and coal — everything was a glowing white at temperatures of thousands of degrees.
+The entire cave — walls, ceiling, floor, iron, stones, wood and coal — everything was a glowing white at temperatures of thousands of degrees.
 Yet, the fire did not incinerate, did not consume.
 I simply can't find words to describe the cavern's horror.

 Terribly frightened, I stared at him for a while.
 He seemed to be one of my Oratory boys.
-"Isn't he so and so?"
+"Isn't he so-and-so?"
 I asked my guide.

 "Yes," was the answer.